 How is COVID-19's Shelter in Place Stress Is Impacting People with Inflammatory Conditions

-COVID-19 has brought about a whole host of stressors, whether it’s over the possibility of contracting the virus, anxieties over finances, or dealing with the physiological and psychological aftermath of being confined to our homes.
+The COVID-19 pandemic has brought about a whole host of stressors, whether it’s over the possibility of contracting the virus, anxieties over finances, or dealing with the physiological and psychological aftermath of being confined to our homes.
 While some day-to-day stress can be normal, especially in trying times like these, unchecked stress can have extremely adverse effects on overall health and wellbeing, especially with regards to inflammation.

 Stress and Inflammation